 To qualify to serve in the U.S. Senate, you must meet three main conditions:

-2. You must have been a resident of the United States for at least 9 years.
+- You must have been a U.S. citizen for at least nine years.

-3. You must reside in the state that you’ll be representing as a Senator.
+- You must reside in the state you’ll represent as a Senator.

-You’ll also need to be mindful of other qualifications.
-For example, the FEC states that candidates must raise and/or spend a total of $5,000 to qualify as a candidate.
+You’ll also need to be mindful of other senate qualifications.
+For example, the FEC (which governs campaign finance laws) states that candidates must raise and/or spend a total of $5,000 to qualify as a candidate.
 Before you can raise funds and register as a candidate to be on the ballot for senate, however, you’ll first need to form a political committee.

 What is my experience, political and otherwise?

 First, you don’t need political experience to run for Senate.
-In fact, the very first political campaign for many elected Senators was for the Senate race they ultimately won.
+The first political campaign for many elected Senators was for the Senate race they ultimately won.
 Senators Mark Kelly and Ralph Warnock are great examples.
-Before becoming senators, Ralph Warnock was a pastor, while Mark Kelly was an astronaut.
+Before becoming a senator, Ralph Warnock was a pastor, while Mark Kelly was an astronaut.

-• Consensus-building ability: Show that your campaign brings people together.
-From the earliest stages of fundraising, the strength and credibility of your campaign is demonstrated by how well you unite people around your cause.
+- Consensus-building ability: Show that your campaign brings people together.
+From the earliest stages of fundraising, the strength and credibility of your campaign are demonstrated by how well you unite people around your cause.
 Each contribution represents a person/people who believes in you as a candidate.

-• Confident stature: Can you make connections and work toward a common goal?
+- Confident stature: Do you have the leadership qualities to make connections and work toward a common goal?
 Can you assert yourself when necessary and resolve conflicts in ways that build relationships?
-Such skills will help you negotiate with your colleagues, which will be key to delivering on your campaign promises.
+Such leadership qualities will help you negotiate with your colleagues, which will be vital to delivering on your campaign promises.

-• Persuasiveness: Convincing voters and donors to support you during your campaign is just the beginning.
+- Persuasiveness: Convincing voters and donors to support you during your campaign is just the beginning.
 As a politician, you’ll have a lot of conflicting interests to balance, especially on the federal level.
-You must therefore be able to engage audiences and influence them to lean toward your vision.
-The same is true of selling your proposed legislation once you’re in office.
+You must, therefore, be able to engage audiences and influence them to lean toward your vision and build a media presence.
+The same applies to your ability to impact the legislative process or media relations.

 Gaining such experience can happen in several ways.
 And really, a combination of forces is involved.
-Senator Warnock’s career easily involves many of the skills he needs to be a good senator.
-Being an astronaut, on the other hand, is a huge accomplishment (and very cool!), but doesn’t involve many skills that will be helpful in a Senator role.
-Instead, Senator Kelly’s applicable skills have mainly been honed through his advocacy for gun law reform.
+Senator Warnock’s career easily involves many skills he needs to be a good senator.
+On the other hand, being an astronaut is an accomplishment, but it doesn’t obviously translate to skills that will be helpful in a Senator role.
+Instead, Senator Kelly’s policy analysis and political presence have his advocacy and grassroots organizing for gun law reform.

 What do I offer the seat?

-Truth be told, your professional experience isn’t as important to most voters as what you can offer the Senate seat you’re running for.
-Even more important is that you develop a clear, compelling message for voters—a message that shows you can give voters what they want.
+Your professional experience isn’t as important to most voters as what you can offer the Senate seat you’re running for.
+Even more important is developing a clear, compelling message for voters and media relations—showing you can give voters what they want and establish the media presence needed to compete.

 An issues page on your website is very helpful to that goal.
-In fact, having a clear presentation of the issues that will inform your policy-making is key to telling voters your story.
+Having a clear presentation of the issues that will inform your policy analysis, committee work, and decision-making is critical to telling voters your story and why you're running for public office.

 At the same time, you can’t just throw up a bunch of text with a laundry list of what’s generally important to you.
 You need messaging that conveys you have a plan for what to do with the office.
-You also want your message (and issues page!) to answer some key questions in voters’ minds:
+You also want to answer some important questions in voters’ minds:

 How much does it cost to run for Senate?

 A run for Senate can be pretty costly, and the cost is only getting more expensive each election cycle, especially for Democrats.
-In 2020, Democratic Senate candidates spent $280 million more than Republican candidates.
+In 2020, Democratic Senate candidates spent $280 million more than Republican candidates, largely propelled by grassroots organizing and fundraising.

 Remember when looking at prior candidates’ budgets came up a bit earlier?
-Understanding the budget of past elections is really going to help you get an idea of what type of budget you’ll need, which will ultimately inform you of how much money you’ll need to raise for your Senate race.
+Understanding the budget of past elections will help you get an idea of what type of budget you’ll need, ultimately informing you of how much money you’ll need to raise for your Senate race.

 Where should you look?

-To give you some real-life context, below is a chart that shows you how much money was earned by each of the top 5 earning Democratic candidates for Senate in 2020.
+To give you some real-life context, below is a chart that shows you how much money was raised by each of the top 5 Democratic candidates for Senate in 2020.

-All but Amy McGrath earned more than $100 million over 2 years leading up to the 2020 Senate elections.
+All but Amy McGrath earned more than $100 million over two years leading up to the 2020 Senate elections.
 That’s a lot of money!
-In fact, the examples above outpace most of the 2020 primary presidential candidates.
+The examples above outpace most of the 2020 primary presidential candidates.

 In general, though, challenger Democrats collected fewer funds from PACs than Republican candidates.
 McGrath, for example, brought in $353,988 in PAC-related funding, while Mitch McConnell brought in $3.6 million from PACs.
 Of the 10 candidates that accepted the most from PACs in 2020, only one was a Democrat.
 This trend is particularly pronounced with challengers (versus incumbents) who are not yet a proven commodity and cannot rely on a large amount of PAC or institutional money.

 Why does all this information matter?
-Well, it highlights the importance of individual and grassroots fundraising in modern politics.
-Some of the differences in where funds come from will be related to the FEC’s campaign contribution limits for federal elections.
+It highlights the importance of individual and grassroots fundraising in modern politics.
+Some differences in where funds come from will be related to the FEC’s campaign contribution limits for federal elections.
 However, there has also been a shift in many Democratic campaigns—away from corporate money and interests and toward grassroots contributions.

 What kind of campaign staff do I need?

-There’s not a set list of staff you need, given that campaign staff can vary quite a bit for U.S. Senate campaigns.
+There’s no set list of staff you need, given that campaign staff can vary quite a bit for U.S. Senate campaigns.
 Below, though, you’ll see a few key roles you’ll want to fill:

-• Finance director: The finance director should typically be the first hire for your political campaign because they manage the fundraising.
-This role also includes conducting donor research, setting up a finance plan, and organizing fundraising events/phonebanks, and following up with potential donors.
+- Finance director: The finance director should typically be the first hire for your political campaign because they manage the fundraising.
+This role also includes conducting donor research, setting up a finance plan, organizing fundraising events and candidate call time, and following up with potential donors.

-• Campaign manager: A campaign manager will be responsible for managing and coordinating all staff and consultants on your campaign.
-The campaign manager will also help with making key decisions, handling day-to-day tasks, and keeping the campaign (and you, the candidate) well-organized.
+- Campaign manager: A campaign manager will manage and coordinate all staff and consultants on your campaign.
+The campaign manager will also help make decisions, handle day-to-day tasks, and keep the campaign (and you, the candidate) well-organized.

-• Treasurer: A treasurer can help your campaign stay in compliance with political campaign finance laws.
+- Treasurer: A treasurer can help your campaign comply with political campaign finance laws.
 This position is usually a part-time one for U.S. Senate races.

-That being said, you won’t necessarily need a full campaign staff right away.
-The staff needed to run in a primary election is much smaller than what you’ll need for the general election.
-For example, you won’t need field directors until about 6-9 months before the election.
+That being said, you won’t need a full campaign staff immediately.
+The staff required to run in a primary election is much smaller than what you’ll need for the general election.
+For example, you won’t need field directors until 6-9 months before the election.
 Top-tier senate campaigns often see a staff between 20-50 people for the general election.

 For additional information on what staff positions you might want to fill (and when), see our blog on political campaign staff.
 Your campaign budget will help you understand what kind of staff you can afford.
 But generally, staffing costs shouldn’t exceed 10% of your overall budget.